Chart Color Schemes

 Earlwood hosts a notably older demographic compared to the national average

-Earlwood has a median age of 44, which is higher than Greater Sydney's figure of 37 and significantly exceeds the national norm of 38.
-The age group of 55-64 years old makes up 13.3% of Earlwood's population, compared to Greater Sydney, while the 25-34 cohort comprises 10.4%.
-According to the 2021 Census, the 15 to 24 age group increased from 11.5% to 13.3%, whereas the 5 to 14 cohort decreased from 11.8% to 10.2% and the 45 to 54 group fell from 15.8% to 14.5%.
-By 2041, demographic modeling indicates Earlwood's age profile will change significantly.
-Leading this shift, the 65 to 74 age group is projected to grow by 38%, reaching 2,382 people from 1,724.
-This growth is solely due to the aging population dynamic, with those aged 65 and above comprising all of the projected growth.
-Meanwhile, the 25-34 and 45-54 age groups are expected to experience population declines.
+Earlwood has a median age of 44, which exceeds Greater Sydney's figure of 37 and is significantly higher than Australia's national norm of 38.
+The age group of 55-64 years old makes up 13.3% of Earlwood's population, compared to Greater Sydney's percentage.
+Meanwhile, the 25-34 age group constitutes 10.4%.
+According to the 2021 Census, the 15-24 age group has increased from 11.5% to 13.3%, while the 5-14 cohort has decreased from 11.8% to 10.2%.
+The 45-54 age group has also dropped slightly from 15.8% to 14.5%.
+By 2041, demographic modeling predicts significant changes in Earlwood's age profile.
+Notably, the 65-74 age group is projected to grow by 38%, reaching 2,382 people from its current figure of 1,724.
+This growth will be led entirely by those aged 65 and above, who will comprise all of Earlwood's population growth.
+Conversely, the 25-34 and 45-54 age groups are expected to experience population declines.